Romantic Trails of the South

 Sightseeing: Atlanta, Memphis.

-Hotels: New Orleans-Hilton New Orleans Riverside, Natchez-The Vue, Memphis-Guest House at Gracelands, Nashville-Inn at Opryland, Atlanta-Holiday inn Express (or similar).
+Hotels: New Orleans-Hilton New Orleans Riverside, Natchez-Holiday Inn Express, Memphis-Crowne Plaza Memphis downtown, Nashville-Inn at Opryland, Atlanta-Holiday inn Express (or similar).

 Notes: All bookings are made only on English spoken tour departures, however some tours may be modified to multilingual (2 languages) at short notice.
 Tours are subject to change without notice pending climatic and local traffic conditions.